switch-ch/SWITCHengines-image-builder/README.md

 and edit the variables.

-Source your OpenStack credentials:
+Source your user OpenStack credentials:

     source ~/.openrc

 Run the playbook

     export ANSIBLE_HOST_KEY_CHECKING=False
     ansible-playbook main.yaml

+This will create an image builder VM, with all the required packages installed and configured.

 ## Build the images

-Now you can login to the instance and use the script:
+Now you can login to the instance and use the script to build all the images:

     ./SWITCHengines-create-images.sh

+Or you can build single distros using the `-d DISTRO` option, like:

+    ./SWITCHengines-create-images.sh -d ubuntu -d centos7

+The distro names are defined in the `distrosInfo` file

 You can check the progress of the script with the logfiles produced in the `/tmp` folder.